AzureCosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 ## Indexing Overview

 Azure Cosmos DB is a schema-agnostic database that allows you to iterate on your application without having to deal with schema or index management.
 By default, Azure Cosmos DB automatically indexes every property for all items in your container without the need to define any schema or configure secondary indexes.
 If you chose to leave indexing policy at the default settings, you can run most queries with optimal performance and never have to explicitly consider indexing.
-However, if you want control over adding or removing properties from the index, modification is possible through the Azure Portal or any SQL API SDK.
+However, if you want control over adding or removing properties from the index, modification is possible through the Azure Portal, ARM template, PowerShell, Azure CLI or any Cosmos DB SDK.

 Azure Cosmos DB uses an inverted index, representing your data in a tree form.
 For a brief introduction on how this works, read our [indexing overview](https://docs.microsoft.com/en-us/azure/cosmos-db/index-overview) before continuing with the lab.